Part A activities are those listed under Part A within Schedule 1 of the Pollution Prevention and Control (Scotland) Regulations 2012 (PPC 2012).

 We will contact permit holders before any review take place.

-The Public Participation Directive (PPD) allows members of the public to become involved in the permitting process regulated by PPC 2012.
+The Industrial Emissions Directive allows members of the public to become involved in the permitting process regulated by PPC 2012.

 Consultation with the public can affect the way in which we determine and issue applications for permits and how we regulate some business activities.
 It is an important aspect for consideration when applying for or renewing a permit.

-The PPD page of our website gives more details about the process and what operators should be aware of.
+The Public Participation page of our website gives more details about the process and what operators should be aware of.